A two dimensional arithmetic Andr\'e-Oort problem: Introduction

-We tackle here this two dimensional arithmetic problem, which we quickly make precise in section~\ref{section une}.
-The section~\ref{section deux} carries out the global structure of the proof, covering the easy cases, and cornering a last difficult case; it proceeds with reformulating the problem at hand into an equidistribution property.
-The next section~\ref{section trois} transforms this problem into proving uniform upper bounds for some arithmetic multiplicities.
-In section~\ref{section quatre} quadratic forms make their appearance, and we complete the proof relying on appropriate estimates on representation numbers of some ternary quadratic forms.
-One of these estimates is due to Duke, relying on work of Iwaniec, Duke and Schulze-Pillot, now coined as sub-convexity; the other estimate, more elementary, is established in the last section~\ref{section last}.
+In Section~\ref{section une} we state precisely our two dimensional arithmetic problem and our main result.
+We also state the ''integral André-Oort conjecture''.
+In section~\ref{section deux} we study some easy cases and identify the hard case.
+We then reduce the hard case to an equidistribution property.
+In section~\ref{section trois} we reduce this problem to proving some uniform upper bounds for some arithmetic multiplicities.
+In section~\ref{section quatre} we introduce quadratic forms, and complete the proof using appropriate estimates on representation numbers of some ternary quadratic forms.
+One of these estimates is due to Duke, relying on work of Iwaniec, Duke and Schulze-Pillot, and is now known as "sub-convexity" in analytic number theory.
+Another estimate is needed and it is established in the last section~\ref{section last}.

-An appendix recalls some invariants of Gross lattices attached to some Brandt algebras, and extends a result of Duke and Schulze-Pillot for the case at study.
+An appendix recalls some invariants of Gross lattices attached to some Brandt algebras, and extends a result of Duke and Schulze-Pillot for the case under study.